javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 # User Manual for the OCDB WebUI

-The main features of the OCDB database system are the provision of the data to the research community with an enhanced search facility.
+The main feature of the OCDB Database system is the provision of the data to the research community with an enhanced search facility.

 ## Search